How to Fill out Your Medical School Application - AAMC AMCAS

 As you enter these experiences, they will organize themselves into chronological order.
 You will use drop-down menus to categorize your entries and include names, dates, and other such information where it is required.

 All entries are plain text only.
 AMCAS will not save any bullets, numbering, or other formatting.
-Keep that in mind, and check that your entries are still readable without these formatting options.
+Remember, and check that your entries are still readable without these formatting options.

 It is best to choose experiences related to medical school or show how responsible and thoughtful you are.
 For example, summer jobs at fast-food stands will be less important to include than hospital volunteering or internships.
 Prioritize your entries, keep a list yourself, and cross off items as you enter them.